Our Story

 Late 2012

-Identified gap in market around drafting, evaluated market size
+Identified gap in market around drafting, evaluated market size, conducted initial experiments with lazers

 2014